-- (a) In order to protect patients, employers, Payors and others who utilize the services of or contract with the New Health System, this Addendum 1 shall provide for limits upon, measurement, and reporting of price increases for specific services, including hospital inpatient and outpatient, non-hospital outpatient, physician and physician extender, charge-based and cost-based services.
+(a) In order to protect patients, employers, Payors and others who utilize the services of or contract with the New Health System, this Addendum 1 shall provide for limits upon, measurement, and reporting of price increases for specific services, including hospital inpatient and outpatient, non-hospital outpatient, physician and physician extender, charge-based and cost-based services.
 See Tenn.
 Code Ann. § 68-11-1303(e)(3)(A)-(C).
 The pricing limitations set forth herein shall apply to both existing Managed Care Contracts which are renegotiated, repriced or executed post-Closing, as well as any future Managed Care Contracts created and executed post-Closing with new Payors.
-The pricing limitations set forth herein are in addition to the COPA Parties' other commitments set forth in Article V of the Terms of Certification. - (b) The type of contracting relationship that exists between the New Health System and each Payor will determine the method required to demonstrate compliance with Addendum 1.
-The methods for demonstrating compliance with Addendum 1 for Exempt Payors, Value-Based Payors, and Attestation Payors are described in Part II.
-The method for demonstrating compliance for Measured Payors is described in Part III.
+The pricing limitations set forth herein are in addition to the COPA Parties' other commitments set forth in Article V of the Terms of Certification.

+(b) The type of contracting relationship that exists between the New Health System and each Payor will determine the method required to demonstrate compliance with Addendum 1.
+The methods for demonstrating compliance with Addendum 1 for Exempt Payors and Value-Based Payors are described in Part II.
+The method for demonstrating compliance for Standard Payors is described in Part III.
 Charge-Based Payors are addressed in Part IV.
+Never In-Network Payors are addressed in Part V. Each year, the COPA Monitor shall include in the COPA Monitor Annual Report a summary of the work the COPA Monitor performed to ensure the New Health System has complied with Addendum 1 and that the New Health System's pricing has not impermissibly increased.

-Cost-Based Items are addressed in Part V, and Never In-Network Payors are addressed in Part VI. - (c) The COPA Parties acknowledge that over time Ballad intends to enter into contracts with Payors that cover all of the New Health System's entities and services.
-Certain adjustments to Addendum 1 and the testing process set forth herein may need to occur to accomplish this objective.
+(c) The COPA Parties acknowledge that over time the New Health System intends to enter into contracts with Payors that cover all of the New Health System's entities and services.
+Certain adjustments to Addendum 1 and the Audit Process set forth herein may need to occur to accomplish this objective.
 The COPA Monitor will work with the New Health System to address these issues as they arise on a case-by-case basis.